Everything You Need To Know About Hidradenitis Suppurativa

 The red and painful bumps on your skin may not always be pimples.
 Instead, these skin breakouts on your neck, armpits, or groin could be a chronic skin condition called hidradenitis suppurativa.
-You may not have heard about this skin condition before, but it is one of the most unpleasant skin issues that may affect your quality of life.
+You may not have heard about this skin disease before, but it is one of the most unpleasant skin issues that may affect your quality of life.
 Though the exact cause of hidradenitis suppurativa is unknown, it is estimated that genetic, hormonal, and environmental factors may be responsible for it.

 Have you noticed any such pimple-like bumps on your body?
 Are you wondering how to identify them?
 You have come to the right place.
 This article explores more about this condition and its symptoms and treatments.
 Keep reading!